szilardhuber/szilardhuber.github.io/_posts/2013-12-28-lets-get-started.markdown

  ![Screenshot]({{site.url}}/assets/20131228.png)

-After some searching around again I found [Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes/) as the best starter Jekyll template.
+After some searching around again I find [Minimal Mistakes](http://mmistakes.github.io/minimal-mistakes/) as the best starter Jekyll template.

-Some configuration changes later it turned out that kramdown needs to be installed and the Jekyll watcher must be restarted every time I make modifications to the "_config.yml".
+It is also good to memorise that every time I make changes to the "_config.yml" I need to restart the Jekyll watcher.

-The other thing that caused me quite a long time to figure out was that in the template the Markdown parser is changed from default Maruku to kramdown and it uses somewhat different syntax so I changed the parser back and deleted the theme-setup.md as it had some syntax errors with the new parser.
+The other thing that causes me quite a long time to figure out is that in the template the Markdown parser is changed from default Maruku to kramdown and it uses somewhat different syntax so I change the parser back and delete the theme-setup.md as it has some syntax errors with the new parser.

-Now after playing around with Grunt and LESS and CSS and such (nothing serious) it look somewhat better:
+Now after playing around with Grunt and LESS and CSS and such (nothing serious) it looks somewhat better:

  ![Screenshot]({{site.url}}/assets/20131228-2.png)

+One would think that at this point everything is up and running and I can happily start blogging but it turns out that the main page of my site looking good at localhost has the same terrible look and feel on Github Pages.
+I have to admit it takes me hours (and some hours of sleep as I can't figure out the solution at night) to realize that I have an index.html from my previous design and localhost was served from _site but Github Pages is served from the root and the index.html is used there.

+So deleting the former index.html everything is fine and I can move on.